Amended September 16, 2021

-Two individuals, residing in or jointly owning the same property and meeting all other requirements for membership, may apply for a joint membership and, subject to their compliance with the requirements set forth in Section 1 of this Article, may be accepted for such membership.
-The term “member” as used in these Bylaws shall be deemed to include a husband and wife holding a joint membership any provisions relating to the rights and liabilities of membership shall apply equally with respect to the holders of a joint membership.
+Two individuals, residing in or jointly owning the same property and meeting all other requirements for membership, may apply for a joint membership and, subject to their compliance with the requirements set forth in Section 1 of this Article, may be accepted for a joint membership.
+The term “member” as used in these Bylaws shall be deemed to include two individuals holding a joint membership any provisions relating to the rights and liabilities of membership shall apply equally with respect to all holders of a joint membership.
 Without limiting the generality of the foregoing, the effect of the hereinafter specified actions by or in respect of the holders of a joint membership shall be as follows:

-- Any individual holding a joint membership, but not more than one such individual, may be elected or appointed as officer or board member, so long as all qualifications for such office are satisfied.
+- Any individual holding a joint membership, but not more than one such individual, may be elected or appointed as an officer or board member, so long as all qualifications for such office are satisfied.

 Section 4.
 Conversion of Membership.

-- A membership may be converted to a joint membership upon the written request of the holder thereof and the agreement by such holder and his or her spouse to comply with the Articles of Incorporation, Bylaws and rules and regulations adopted by the Board of Directors.
-The outstanding membership certificate shall be surrendered and shall be reissued by the Cooperative in such manner as shall indicate the changed membership status.
+- A membership may be converted to a joint membership upon the written request of the holder thereof and the agreement by all individuals constituting the joint membership to comply with the Articles of Incorporation, Bylaws and rules and regulations adopted by the Board of Directors.

-- Upon the death of either spouse who is a party to the joint membership, such membership shall be held solely by the survivor.
-The outstanding membership certificate shall be surrendered, and shall be reissued in such a manner as shall indicate the changed membership status, provided, however, that the estate of the deceased shall not be released from any debts due the Cooperative.
+- Upon the death of any individual who is a party to the joint membership, the joint membership immediately shall terminate.
+Provided, however, that the estate of the deceased individuals shall not be released from any debts due to the Cooperative.

 Section 5.
 Membership Fees.